leahtn1/Pipelined-Processor-Emulator/READ_ME.md

 Code written by Leah Nyahunzvi - ln2u23@soton.ac.uk

 ## Overview
 This is a 5 stage pipeline emulator, based on the MIPS architecture.
 It consists of a custom instruction set and an assembler built using a python script.
+This project was submitted as coursework for Computer  Engineering module in my second year of university.

 ### Instructions & Information: